AlexandrosPanag/My_Java_Projects/Percolation/README.md

 Percolation Project
 --------------

-This is my solution to the problem on the Perlocation Project on the course Algorithms I on Coursera by Princeton University.
+This is my solution to the problem on the percolation assignment on the course Algorithms I on Coursera by Princeton University.

 You can view the fully project specifications more in depth here: https://coursera.cs.princeton.edu/algs4/assignments/percolation/specification.php